New York entrepreneurship initiative helps Israelis returning home

-Participants at the Ministry of Immigration and Absorption's entrepreneurship course in New York this week.
+The Ministry of Immigration and Absorption's Entrepreneurs Division is offering a week-long course in New York for Israelis.